Cyprus business visa

 Visa-free travel

-Cyprus business or startup visas and permits do not allow visa-free travel to other countries.
+Cyprus business visas and permits do not allow visa-free travel to other countries.

 Documents required for a business visa